We want to introduce you to the many initiatives committed to art and care: We are many!

 Mother House Studios

 Mother House Studios is a studio model initiated by Procreate Project that incorporates childcare.
-It creates affordable, child-friendly workspaces where artistic practice and caregiving responsibilities are not separated, but are integrated both spatially and organisationally.

 Mother Makers